microsoft/sqllinuxlabs/instructions.md

 This lab is required to setup your environment and tools to use the other labs.
 The workshop provides the necessary login and resources for:

 - An Azure login so you provision an Azure Virtual Machine running Linux.
-- A virtual machine running Windows 10 to install client tools and use them to interact with the Azure Virtual Machine and SQL Server.
+- A virtual machine running Windows 10 use client tools and use them to interact with the Azure Virtual Machine and SQL Server.

 The Resource tab on this lab page has login information for both Azure and the Windows 10 Virtual Machine.
+Your Windows 10 Virtual Machine comes pre-installed with these tools you will use in the labs:

+- Mobaxterm to interact with the Linux VM via ssh
+- SQL Operations Studio
+- SQL Server Management Studio

 The prelab is divided into four sections:

 - Deploying an Azure Virtual Machine running Linux
-- Installing tools on your client
+- Installing scripts on your client
 - Connecting to the Linux VM with ssh
 - Installing Updates and Docker for Linux